vosen/ZLUDA/README.md

   This is a ROCm/HIP bug.
 Currently, CompuBench tests have to be run one at a time.

-- Some tests output black screen.

-  This is due to a bug (or an unintended hardware feature) in CompuBench that just happens to work on NVIDIA GPUs.

 #### V-Ray Benchmark

 - Currently, ZLUDA crashes when running V-Ray benchmark.
 Nonetheless, certain "lucky" older combinations of ZLUDA and ROCm/HIP are known to run V-Ray Benchmark successfully.